ruby/www.ruby-lang.org/en/news/_posts/2023-03-30-ruby-3-1-4-released.md

 * [CVE-2023-28755: ReDoS vulnerability in URI]({%link en/news/_posts/2023-03-28-redos-in-uri-cve-2023-28755.md %})
 * [CVE-2023-28756: ReDoS vulnerability in Time]({%link en/news/_posts/2023-03-30-redos-in-time-cve-2023-28756.md %})

-This release also includes a fix for build failure with Xcode 14 and macOS 13 (Ventura).
-See [the related ticket](https://bugs.ruby-lang.org/issues/18912) for more details.

 See the [GitHub releases](https://github.com/ruby/ruby/releases/tag/v3_1_4) for further details.

 ## Download